patchew-project/qemu/docs/about/deprecated.rst

 better reflects the way this property affects all random data within the device tree blob, not just the ``kaslr-seed`` node.

-``pc-i440fx-2.3`` (since 8.2)
-'''''''''''''''''''''''''''''

-This old machine type is quite neglected nowadays and thus might have various pitfalls with regards to live migration.
-Use a newer machine type instead.

 Nios II ``10m50-ghrd`` and ``nios2-generic-nommu`` machines (since 8.2)
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''